stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc/controller.rst

 The last of the components of MVC, the Controller, has the heavy duty task to make things happen by gathering, validating, and processing User events to modify the state of the application.
+It operates on the Model in **read-write**.

 Controllers are associated to Views in a strong one-to-one mutual dependency, and can be described as the “business logic” of the View.
 When the View